 Through this, it just wants to protect you from sabotaging your life at the expense of one failed relationship.

-When you are aware of this, you can put conscious effort to not let yourself go down that path every time things go south for you.
+When you are aware of this, you can put conscious effort into not letting yourself go down that path every time things go south for you.

 Why am I not willing to listen to these thoughts?
-What will I miss out, if I listen to my ego mind?
+What will I miss out on if I listen to my ego mind?

-Tip #4 – Collect evidence of why your ego-mind if the way it is.
+Tip #4 – Collect evidence of why your ego mind is the way it is.

 Sometimes ego work needs us to go deeper and remove things from their root.
-Until then, the inner conflict doesn’t subside because we can’t seem to seperate a behavior or thought from ourself.
+Until then, the inner conflict doesn’t subside because we can’t seem to separate a behavior or thought from ourselves.

 So, we want to find out what (or who) made the ego mind this way.

-This is a challenging tip to follow, because it requires you to remain accountable for yourself, without hating your external environment.
-So keep that in mind as you assimilate the answers from the following questions.
+This is a challenging tip to follow because it requires you to remain accountable for yourself, without hating your external environment.
+So keep that in mind as you assimilate the answers to the following questions.